Aider-AI/aider/README.md

 * Chat with GPT-4 about your code by launching aider with set of source files to discuss and edit together.
 * Request changes, improvements, and bug fixes to your code.
-* Aider will apply the edits suggested by GPT-4.
+* Aider will apply the edits suggested by GPT-4 directly to your source files.
-* Aider will automatically commit each changeset to git with a sensible commit message.
+* Aider will automatically commit each changeset to your local git repo with a sensible commit message.
 These frequent, automatic commits provide a safety net.
-It's easy to use standard git workflows to either adopt or undo/abandon a series of changes.
+It's easy to undo aider's changes or use standard git workflows to manage longer sequences of changes.
 * Aider can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
+* Aider knows about all the files in your repo, so it can ask for permission to review whichever files seem relevant to your requests.
 * You can also edit the files in your editor while chatting with aider.
   * Aider will notice if you edit the files outside the chat.
   * It will help you commit these out-of-band changes, if you'd like.
-  * It will import the new file contents into the chat.
+  * It will bring the updated file contents into the chat.
   * You can bounce back and forth between the aider chat and your editor, to fluidly collaborate.
 * Live, colorized, human friendly output.
-* Readline style chat input history, with autocompletion of tokens found in the source files being discussed (via `prompt_toolkit`)
+* Readline style chat input history, with autocompletion of code tokens found in the source files being discussed (via `prompt_toolkit` and `pygments` lexers)

 ## Installation